jbl302/YOLO_annotate/README.md

 ```

 ### 4. Download a Video
-Download a video for processing.
-You can:
+run the `data_download.py` it will download a sample video
 - Use **Pixabay**, a free platform, and explore its [API documentation](https://pixabay.com/api/docs/) for video-related resources.
 - Alternatively, use a different platform of your choice to download the video.